 From the perspective of multiple parties interacting in proceedings, this also applies to the conduct of the case and hearings.
 Having a centralised repository from which parties can work and prepare for the hearing stage without saving local copies for tagging documents, making annotations, and creating custom bundles generates efficiency while reducing the impact of the use of technology.

-How do you control the work process?
+How do they control the work process?

 When working with larger teams and external resources, keeping track of different versions of documents and ensuring accountability can be a challenge.
 This becomes even more difficult when using legacy technology like email, which lacks the necessary supervision tools required for managing teams and interacting with external stakeholders.